karllhughes/learn/_posts/2021-04-26-developer-marketing.md

 All this leads to a big question for marketing professionals who want to reach developers:

-## How Can You Make Your Developer Marketing Efforts Stand Out?
+## How Can You Make Your Developer Marketing Strategy Stand Out?

 While I’ll admit that companies are getting better at reaching software developers and there are [more software developers to reach](https://www.statista.com/statistics/627312/worldwide-developer-population/), marketers still ask me this question all the time.
-I spent ten years as a hands-on software developer and technical leader before [starting Draft.dev](https://draft.dev), so I have some thoughts on both sides of this topic.
+I spent ten years as a hands-on software developer and technical leader before [starting Draft.dev](https://draft.dev/) as a marketing developer, so I have some thoughts on both sides of this topic.

-Generally, **the keys to good developer marketing are [authenticity and understanding your audience](https://draft.dev/learn/b2d-marketing-tips)**.
+Generally, the keys to a good developer marketing strategy are [authenticity and understanding your audience](https://draft.dev/learn/b2d-marketing-tips).
 This means you need to spend time with developers—online or in-person—to understand how they think and talk about services they buy.
-I already mentioned that developers might be averse to marketing, but on the other hand, they tend to be [averse to doing boring work](https://swizec.com/blog/programmers-are-fucking-lazy), too.
+I already mentioned that developers might be averse to software development marketing, but on the other hand, they tend to be [averse to doing boring work](https://swizec.com/blog/programmers-are-fucking-lazy), too.
 So if you can find a way to position your product as genuinely helpful (and ideally, something their employer can pay for), developers will be happy to give it a try.

 What’s more, software developers are a well-connected bunch.
 Sure, we may look quiet sitting behind keyboards with headphones on, but we talk a lot in forums where we feel comfortable.
-That means that viral marketing and word-of-mouth is just as important in developer marketing as it is anywhere else.
+That means that viral marketing and word-of-mouth is just as important in developer marketing strategy as it is anywhere else.

 The next step for you, dear marketer, is finding developers.

 ![The keys to developer marketing](https://i.imgur.com/Z3hCSKA.png)

-## Developer Marketing Tactics
+## Tactics For Marketing to Software Developers

 So, to reach developers, you need to educate, help, and generally understand their challenges.
 Based on this knowledge, you have a few highly effective marketing tactics you can try.

-In this next section, I’ll give you my perspective on some of the most common developer marketing tactics as both a software developer and marketer.
-Like any generic advice, you’ll need to filter this through the lens of your company’s product, culture, and budget, but I hope this gives you a starting point for developer marketing.
+In this next section, I’ll give you my perspective on some of the most common tactics for marketing to software developers (as both a software developer and marketing developer).
+I’ll also walk through the steps of how to market to developers from a dev’s perspective.

+Like any generic advice, you’ll need to filter this through the lens of your company’s product, culture, and budget, but I hope this gives you a starting point for marketing to developers.

 ### Event Marketing